Ghumarwin

 Situated on Shimla-Kangra Road formerly NH 88 (Now NH 88 A) it is well connected to rest of neighbouring states.
 HRTC, CTU, Haryana Roadways, Uttarakhand Roadways and Punjab Roadways buses and taxis operate to nearly all possible routes on each sides.
 Ghumarwin is situated at a distance of 105 km from the state capital Shimla, 22 km from Bilaspur, the district Headquarter of Bilaspur.
 HRTC Volvo and Ordinary Buses also operates to the National Capital.
 In February 2019.

-Despite of lying in the lower Himalayan region Nihari, a suburb of Ghumarwin experienced snowfall after 4 decades.
+Despite lying in the lower Himalayan region Nihari, a suburb of Ghumarwin experienced snowfall after 4 decades.
 In coming future is going to be connected by four lane in all directions.
 The Kiratpur-Nerchowk Expressway four lane project will come near Bhager which is 7 km away.
 Ghumarwin is also connected to Kuthera 12 km. away which is another fast developing sub center by two lane highway.

 Demographics

 As of 2011 India census, Ghumarwin had a population of 7900.
 Rural population comprises 102000 people.
 Males constitute 53% of the population and females 47%.
 Ghumarwin has an average literacy rate of 80%, higher than the national average of 74%: male literacy is 80%, and female literacy is 76%.
 In Ghumarwin, 10% of the population is under 6 years.